KasumigaokaUtaha/Calendar/Contribution.md

 ## Xinhao Qiu 394247
-- Implementation of the setting view
-- Implementation of dark mode, theme selection, and App icon selection
+- Implementation of the setting view, including calendar selection, dark mode, theme selection, and App icon selection
 - Implementation of localization with 3 languages